mirjunaid26/particle_accelerator_LHC/README.md

 Computationaly Efficient and has been proven effective in other anamoly detection problems.

 Limtations:
-Model is dependent on contanimaton parameter. i.e., it should be estimated what percentage is Signal beforehand.
+Model is dependent on contanimaton parameter i.e., it should be estimated what percentage is signal beforehand.
 Also, model suffers from a bias because of branching factor.